make adjustments for irrecoverable debts and provisions for doubtful debts

 IGCSE Accounting 0452 - 5.1 Sole Traders - Irrecoverable Debts and Provisions

-This section focuses on how sole traders account for irrecoverable debts and provide for doubtful debts.
-It's a crucial aspect of preparing accurate financial statements as it reflects the realistic value of assets.
+This section focuses on how sole traders make adjustments for irrecoverable debts and provisions for doubtful debts.
+Understanding these adjustments is crucial for presenting a true and fair view of a sole trader's financial position.

 Irrecoverable Debts

-Irrecoverable debts are amounts owed to the business that are unlikely to be collected.
-A sole trader needs to recognise these as a loss in the profit and loss account.
+Irrecoverable debts are amounts owed by customers that are unlikely to be collected.
+A sole trader needs to recognise these debts as irrecoverable to accurately reflect their assets and profit.

 Provisions for Doubtful Debts

-A provision for doubtful debts is an estimate of the amount of outstanding debts that the business does not expect to collect.
-This is also recognised as an expense in the profit and loss account.
+A provision for doubtful debts is an estimate of the amount of money that a sole trader does not expect to collect from their customers.
+This is based on an assessment of the creditworthiness of the customers and the historical experience of the business.

 The provision is calculated using a percentage of the total credit sales.